open-telemetry/opentelemetry.io/content/en/docs/languages/go/getting-started.md

 </details>

-Refresh the <http://localhost:8080/rolldice/Alice> page a few times, and then either wait for a little bit or terminate the app and you'll see metrics as in the console output.
+Refresh the <http://localhost:8080/rolldice/Alice> page a few times, and then either wait a little or terminate the app and you'll see metrics as in the console output.
 You'll see the `dice.rolls` metric emitted to the console, with separate counts for each roll value, as well as the HTTP metrics generated by the instrumentation library.